SharonneKemboi/la-mia-galleria/README.md

 * Heroku

 ### How To Access the Site
-> This App is being hosted by GitHub Pages.
+> This App is being hosted by Heroku.
 The link to the live site is: https://lamia-galleria.herokuapp.com/

 ### BDD
 | Input              | Output                     |